Note on the Chowla Conjecture and the Discrete Fourier Transform: Discrete Fourier Transform

-\begin{thm} Let $f,g: \N \longrightarrow\C$ be a pair of functions.
-Then, discrete Fourier transform of the correlation function $R(t)=\sum_{n<x}f(n)g(n+t)$ is equal to the product of the individual discrete Fourier transforms up to a shift:
+\begin{dfn} \end{dfn} Some details on discrete Fourier transform are discussed in \cite[Section 3.11v]{DLMF}. \begin{thm} Let $f,g: \N \longrightarrow\C$ be a pair of functions.
+Then, discrete Fourier transform of the correlation function $R(t)=\sum_{n\leq x}f(n)g(n+t)$ is equal to the product of the individual discrete Fourier transforms up to a shift: